ChrisBuilds/terminaltexteffects/docs/showroom.md

     --final-gradient-steps (int > 0) [(int > 0) ...]
                         Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: (12,))
     --final-gradient-frames (int > 0)
-                        Number of frames to display each gradient step. (default: 5) --final-gradient-direction (diagonal, horizontal, vertical, radial)
+                        Number of frames to display each gradient step.
+Increase to slow down the gradient animation. (default: 5)
+    --final-gradient-direction (diagonal, horizontal, vertical, radial)
                         Direction of the final gradient. (default: Direction.VERTICAL) --movement-speed (float > 0)